Booking deadline: Tuesday 19 December 2023

-Anne Davies was awarded the Denzil Brooks Trophy from the British Society of Audiology in 2010 for setting up this course.
-The course is taught by experienced senior leaders in audiology, and provides practical skills on all aspects of running audiology services.
-The course explores leadership qualities, communication skills, leading a team, business planning, change management, service development, innovation, stress management, and current issues in Audiology.
+Anne Davies was awarded the Denzil Brooks Trophy in 2010 from the British Society of Audiology for setting up this course.
+The course provides practical skills on all aspects of running audiology services.
+The programme explores leadership qualities, communication skills, leading a team, business planning, change management, service development, clinical governance, stress management, and current issues in Audiology.
 The course faculty also discuss leadership in a post-covid world, and the approaches necessary to lead in this new more remote / virtual world.

 The course gives time out to reflect on your skills and self-management, and there is opportunity to discuss with the speaker faculty in a relaxed setting.
 This is an exceptional opportunity to gain resources, tools and insights from key clinical leaders in audiology, who are motivated to pass on what has worked for them.